Pennsylvania Legal Age Of Consent (Legal Age for Consensual Sex)

 While the age of consent in Pennsylvania is 16, adults who engage in sexual acts with a partner under the age of 18 can be held liable for "corruption of minors".
 A close-in-age exeption protects minors engaged in sexual activity with partners less then four years older, but the older partner can still technically be charged with corruption of minors.

 There are no set close-in-age exemptions or "Romeo and Juliet laws" to Pennsylvania's age of consent law.
 This means that anyone who engages in sexual activity with someone under the age of consent in Pennsylvania is liable for prosecution, including people only a few years older then their sexual partner and even two individuals who are both under the age of consent.

 What is the Age of Consent?

 The Age of Consent is the age at which a person is deemed by Pennsylvania law to be capable of consenting to, and engaging in, sexual acts.
 Anyone who engages in sexual activity of any type with a partner under the applicable Age of Consent is breaking the law and can be charged with crimes ranging from a misdemeanor to a felony (statutory rape) depending on the jurisdiction in which they are prosecuted.
 Pennsylvania's specific laws on the Age of Consent can be found above.

 What happens if I violate the Pennsylvania Age of Consent?

-If you engage in sexual activity with a minor who is under the Pennsylvania Age of Consent of 16, you can be prosecuted under Pennsylvania sexual abuse laws and charged with crimes ranging from sexual assault to first degree rape, regardless of whether or not the sexual acts were consensual.
+If you engage in sexual activity with a minor who is under the Pennsylvania Age of Consent of 18, you can be prosecuted under Pennsylvania sexual abuse laws and charged with crimes ranging from sexual assault or statutory rape to first degree rape, regardless of whether or not the sexual acts were consensual.
 Depending on the charges, conviction can carry penalties ranging from one to fifty years in prison and registration as a sex offender .